splunk/splunk-operator/docs/Examples.md

 idc-example   IndexerCluster/example   16%/50%   5         10        5          15m
 ```

-To create a standalone search head that uses your indexer cluster, all you
-have to do is add an `clusterMasterRef` parameter:
+To create a standalone search head that is preconfigured to search your indexer cluster, add the `clusterMasterRef` parameter:

 ```yaml
 cat <<EOF | kubectl apply -f -